 The competencies, knowledge and skills necessary to conduct effective behavior management programs for the benefit of students with disabilities in a variety of special education settings and inclusive programs will be emphasized.
 The course will also examine the principles of applied behavior analysis, cognitive behavior modification, and other approaches used in assisting students with special needs to monitor and manage their own behavior.
 Field Experience Required.

-Session: Spring (GR)
+Offered Summer for Amherst Campus.
+Offered Spring for Alt Cert program.
+(GR)